omareldars/Django-Blog/README.md

 9- Comments and Replies will be filterd upon specific list of words and if
     one word of this list exists, it will be replaced with *'s of word length.
 10- User Can Edit his own Profile Settings.
-11- User Can Search by post-title, tag or category
+11- User Can Search by post-title, tag or category.
 -------
       => Administrative-Privilege:
 1- Admin Can do Anything on the system, but cannot login as super-user